popiel/worker-pool/README.md

 1. A common queue of asynchronous operations to be done.
 2. A limited number of resource instances to be used to process those operations.
 3. A dedicated set of workers (one per resource instance) which actually process the operations.
-4. A supervisor that spawns and handles failures of any of the above.
+4. A shepherd that spawns and handles failures of any of the above.

 The following restrictions also apply: